To prevent accidents a home you don't need to turn your home into a fortress, but there are some measures you'll want to take to minimize the chances.

-- Consider replacing interior doorknobs with lever-type handles.
+Consider replacing interior doorknobs with lever-type handles.
 They're easier for kids and for those whose grip is impaired.

 If you have a wobbly bookcase, fasten it securely to the wall so that a curious climber can't pull it down.
 (Added benefit: this is also a great way to prepare your home for earthquakes.)

 Since the kitchen houses a variety of sharp objects, chemicals, and choking hazards, you'll need to be especially vigilant here.

-- Stow trash containers in a locked cabinet.
+Stow trash containers in a locked cabinet.

-- Move refrigerator magnets out of a child's reach.
+Move refrigerator magnets out of a child's reach.
 If one of these breaks, its various parts could pose a choking hazard.

-- Padding the bathtub spout with an insulating cover that protects against bruising and scalding.
+Pad the bathtub spout with an insulating cover that protects against bruising and scalding.

-- Closing the toilet lid and the bathroom door after each use.
+Finally, set your hot-water heater to a temperature no higher than 120 degrees F (49C).
+Clear everything from around the bathtub.
+Close the toilet lid and the bathroom door after each use.
 Even an inch of water is enough to drown a small child.

-If small children are only occasional visitors to your home, before they arrive focus on securing a single room for them to use.
+If small children are only occasional visitors to your home before they arrive, focus on securing a single room for them to use.
 Remember, however, that there is no substitute for adult supervision.